Yearnsmith/listr/READMEP.md

 #### Creating Your First List

-Simply Type: `lister "Your Title" "Your First Item"`
+Simply Type: `./lister "Your Title" "Your First Item"`

-or `lister -a "Your Title" "Your First Item" if you wish to stay in the command prompt.
+or `./lister -a "Your Title" "Your First Item"` if you wish to stay in the command prompt.

 ### Using Lister